-In circumstances where a local authority raises concerns about your care of your child they may:
+At Askews Legal, our specialist Children’s care Solicitors can help you when a local authority raises concerns about your care of your child.
+The local authority may:

 - make a Section 47 referral to investigate the concerns;

 - apply to the Court for an Emergency Protection Order.
 The local authority will seek an order from the Court allowing them to remove your child from your care and place it into local authority care;